dellemc-hpc-ai/yolo_demo/README.md

 ### Step 2.
 Ensure Prerequisites

-Although you might not need an extensive system as the validation system, at the very least you need to have a base installation of Linux OS such as RHEL Centos or Ubuntu and docker.
+Although you might not need an extensive system as the validation system, at the very least you need to have a base installation of Linux OS such as RHEL Centos or Ubuntu, Git and Docker.
 This also requires atleast 4GB of disk space, an Nvidia GPU, a working webcam (that already has drivers installed).

 #### Some Tips In Centos 7: